 Shortcomings/How we could have improved

-• Evidence-based and quantified – At the time, we were only approximating the impact of these failures, but often followed a “pursue 100% correctness” approach.
-However, continuing with a hard-working attitude to achieve correctness can prove to be expensive and inefficient way for a business to address the problem.
-A process that we could have employed was to create some form of scoring metric both for risk impact and probability.
+At the time, we were approximating the impact of these failures, but often followed a “pursue 100% correctness” approach.
+Sometimes, however, a hard-working attitude to achieve correctness is just an expensive and inefficient use of business and engineering time.

-Remember the time complexity formula a while ago?
-When you still do not have the integrity tool designed or implemented, you can manually record the average time it takes for each of the variables mentioned above to quantify the cost of the manual process of investigating each problem.
-That way, you can calculate the ROI: the cost implementing one specific integrity tool detector/fix (measured in developer work-hours) versus the time saved (i.e. developer work-hours recovered; translated into savings).
+This allows us to calculate the ROI: the cost implementing one specific integrity tool detector/fix (measured in developer work-hours) versus the time saved (i.e. developer work-hours recovered; translated into savings).

 Formula